catid/calico/README.md

 Thanks to Sam Hughes ( sam@rethinkdb.com ) for fixing an integer overflow vulnerability in an early version of the software.

-TODO:
-Verify links in the README
-Use the hchacha function from chacha-opt on desktops